BitKnitting/FitHome_Power_PCB/README.md

  ## Taking a Current Reading
  I first learned how the current reading circuit worked by reading [this excellent article on the OpenEnergyMonitor's site](https://learn.openenergymonitor.org/electricity-monitoring/ct-sensors/interface-with-arduino).
 If you (like myself) are new to this stuff, it is worth a read.

- If the CT outputs current, then a burden resistor is needed to convert to a Voltage to be read.
-The readings can be negative.
+ The CT used in this design outputs current.
+A "burden resistor" is to convert into a Voltage that can be read by the microcontroller.
 To accomodate readings using the ADC of the Arduino as discussed in the project, a DC bias circuit of AREF/2 (2.5V) lifts ADC readings to be between 0 and AREF (5V).

  The atm90e26 does not need a DC bias circuit.
  ### Burden Resistor